 We climbed back up to the mouth of the cave safely and with great relief.
-In the end, we again offered a prayer of thanksgiving before heading back to the jump off point.
+At the end, we offered a prayer of thanksgiving before heading back to the jump off point.

-Spelunking in Sumaguing Cave is one of the highlights of our trip.
-Experience a different form of adventure, learn stories from the locals and encounter amazing rock formations.
+Spelunking in Sumaguing Cave is one of the highlights of our trip wherein we experienced a different form of adventure.
+We also learned stories from the locals and encountered amazing rock formations.

 As travelers, we must respect the culture and values of the places we visit.
 Every tourist attraction in Sagada is guarded heavily with cultural norms and directives from the elders.
 As a rule of thumb, just take nothing but pictures, leave nothing but footprints, kill nothing but time.

 Prior to your spelunking adventure, I recommend visiting the Sagada Municipal Tourist Information Center first located in Poblacion, Sagada, Mountain Province, 2619, Philippines.[googlemaps https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3813.761530743739!2d120.89850061411634!3d17.084313415973604!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x338fd32b8eb30483%3A0xa9cebefb83b579e2!2sSagada+Municipal+Tourist+Information+Center!5e0!3m2!1sen!2sph!4v1500538594246&w=800&h=450]